Bill C-9 Explained - Speaking the Truth in love

 Teaching biblical values

-Legal scholars have warned that expressing genuine biblical belief about sexuality that doesn’t align with the Scriptural teaching — speech that historically enjoyed full free speech protections — would no longer be guaranteed protection under Bill C-9.
+Legal scholars have warned that expressing genuine biblical teaching about Scriptural topics which are not accepted by other religious and cultural expressions would no longer be guaranteed protection under Bill C-9.

 International warning signs

 In Finland, a grandmother and former government minister was criminally charged for quoting the New Testament and criticizing her church's participation in Pride events.
 In Spain, a bishop faced prosecution for remarks on sexuality.
-This is where Canada would be moving toward.
+This could be where Canada would be moving toward.

-Removing it solves a problem that does not exist, while creating a new, dangerous problem.
+Removing it solves a problem that does not exist, while creating a new, dangerous one.

 Section FiveWhat You Can Do

-- Pray — and stay informed Ask for wisdom for our lawmakers, protection for religious freedom, and courage for our congregation to speak truth without fear.
+- Pray — and stay informed Ask for wisdom for our lawmakers, protection for religious freedom, and courage for the our churches to remain faithful in sharing God's Law and Gospel.

 - Contact your MP directly Write, call, or email your Member of Parliament.
 Express your concern about the removal of Section 319(3)(b) and ask them to restore the religious exemption.
 Find your MP at ourcommons.ca.